yvvki/bunup/docs/index.md

 - Data files (`.json`, `.toml`, `.txt`) - Parsed and inlined automatically
 - Assets (images, fonts, etc.) - Handled as external files

-Powered by Bun for fast parsing, transpilation and bundling.

 ## Prerequisites

 Bunup requires [Bun](https://bun.sh) to be installed on your system.
 Bun is a fast all-in-one JavaScript runtime that powers Bunup's exceptional performance.